NabStaio/RT1_FinalAssignment_2021-2022/README.md

 $run final_assignment drive_simulator.launch 2>/dev/null
 ```

-2>/dev/null is used to not show the warnings
+2>/dev/null is used to not show the warnings.

 The *drive_simulator.launch* file simply launch three others launch files in which there is the *nodes.launch*: a file created to run the three nodes corresponding to the three different required modalities; hereafter the syntax: